JAPN 2201 - Japanese IIA

 Specific Course Requirements

 Success in foreign language learning is a cumulative process and does require regular practice to consolidate your knowledge and to develop your language skills via face-to-face interactions.
-Therefore, it is naturally expected that you attend all classes (4 hours/week) and participate in a variety of language learning activities in class.
+Therefore, it is naturally expected that you attend tutorial classes and participate in a variety of language learning activities in class.

-Students are also strongly encouraged to use audio-visual materials available in the computer rooms (Napier 106 & 107) and online learning tools and resources available on MyUni.
+Students are also strongly encouraged to use audio-visual materials and online learning tools and resources available on MyUni.

 The University's policy on Assessment for Coursework Programs is based on the following four principles: